memfault/interrupt/_posts/2024-02-01-practical_zephyr_dt.md

 In this third article of the "Practical Zephyr" series, we'll see how we configure and use _hardware_.
 For this, Zephyr borrows another tool from the Linux kernel: [**Devicetree**](https://docs.zephyrproject.org/latest/build/dts/index.html).

 In contrast to _Kconfig_, the *Devicetree* syntax and its use are more intricate.
 Therefore, we'll cover *Devicetree* in two articles.
-In this article, we'll see what Devicetree is and how we can write our Devicetree source files.
+In this article, we'll see what Devicetree is and how we can write our own Devicetree source files.
 In the next article, we'll look at so-called Devicetree _bindings_, which add semantics to our Devicetree.
 Be prepared for a fair bit of theory, but as usual, we'll use an example project to follow along.

 <!-- excerpt end -->